 - Coming to a new understanding of how to move forward for mutual success.

-What happens in a facilitated session?
+What happens in a facilitated discussion session?

-Facilitated discussions are flexible and whilst they are tailored to your needs, typically they consist of the following steps:
+These sessions are flexible and whilst they are tailored to your needs, typically they consist of the following steps:

 - Agreement on how you will work together in the session.